moneroexamples/access-blockchain-in-cpp/README.md

     uint64_t money_transfered {0};

     // loop through outputs in the given tx
-    // to check which outputs our ours, we compare outputs
+    // to check which outputs our ours. we compare outputs'
-    // public keys, with the public key that would had been
+    // public keys with the public key that would had been
-    // generated for us.
+    // generated for us if we had gotten the outputs.
-    for (size_t i = 0; i < output_no; ++i)
+    // not sure this is the case though, but that's my understanding. for (size_t i = 0; i < output_no; ++i)
     {
         // get the tx output public key
         // that normally would be generated for us,
-        // if someone send us some xrm crypto::public_key pubkey;
+        // if someone had sent us some xmr. crypto::public_key pubkey;

         crypto::derive_public_key(derivation,
                                   i,
                                   address.m_spend_public_key,
                                   pubkey);

         // get tx output public key
         const cryptonote::txout_to_key tx_out_to_key